Music Theory Entrance Diagnostic

 I. Regular Placement

 Part II of the exam tests basic aural skills-intervals, triad quality, meter identification, rhythmic dictation, melodic dictation, and melodic error detection.
-Based on this part of the exam, students are advised to take either Mus 1100 (Introductory Musicianship) or Mus 1101 (Musicianship I).
+Based on this part of the exam, students are placed in MUS 1100 (Introductory Musicianship) or MUS 1101 (Musicianship I).

 A student seeking advanced placement has several options:

-The Baylor advanced placement exams are equivalent to the final exams for Mus 1301 and Mus 1101.
+The Credit by Baylor Exam is equivalent to the final exams for Mus 1301 and Mus 1101.
 The following skills are tested:

 - triad and seventh chord spelling and identification